anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

   - `validator/{validator_address}/total_unbonded`: sum of unbonded bonds from this validator, needed to determine the amount slashed in each epoch that it affects when a slash is applied
   - `validator/{validator_address}/validator_rewards_product`: a rewards product that is used to find the updated amount for self-bonds with staking rewards added to this validator - the past epoched data has to be kept indefinitely
   - `validator/{validator_address}/delegation_rewards_product`: similar to `validator_rewards_product`, but for delegations with commissions subtracted - the past epoched data also has to be kept indefinitely
-  - `validator/{validator_address}/commissions`: the total amount of delegations commissions collected by this validator - this doesn't need to epoched data, just an accumulator of the total
+  - `validator/{validator_address}/commissions`: the total amount of delegations commissions collected by this validator - this doesn't need to be epoched data, just an accumulator of the total
   - `validator/{validator_address}/commission_rate`: a validator-chosen commission rate that is some fraction of the delegation rewards charged by this validator
 - `slash/{validator_address}` (optional): a list of slashes, where each record contains epoch and slash rate
 - `bond/{bond_source}/{bond_validator} (optional)`